 Regardless, even if convicted of certain crimes that may lead to removal, at times, we may be able to delay the removal or persuade the immigration authorities not to deport.

 Facing criminal charges can be especially difficult for people who were came here from abroad, but never underwent the process to obtain citizenship; you may face removal to a country you’ve never known, where you cannot speak the language or rely on loved ones to help you.
 Even citizens born in the U.S. face uncertainties and a confusing process.
 At the Law Office of Perry A. Craft, we don’t believe that one poor choice should affect your future so drastically.
-That’s why we fight hard to protect your rights, whether you’re a citizen or immigrants At our Tennessee law firm, we believe that everyone deserves a fair shot, if it comes to it, a fair trial, and a lawyer who fights for you and your rights. .
+That’s why we fight hard to protect your rights, whether you’re a citizen or an immigrant.
+At our Nashville law firm, we believe that everyone deserves a fair shot, and if it comes to it, a fair trial, and a lawyer who fights for you and your rights.